norcams/report-app/README.md

 Development
 -----------

-You will need to install python36+ and pyton virtualenv first.
+You will need to install python36+, apache httpd development and pyton virtualenv first.

 **Install:**